-- Women forced to leave their homes due to DFV can have trouble securing accommodation, long-term. - Women leaving DFV may experience housing stress, even if they stay in their own homes. - Women's housing insecurity following DFV is tied to their economic insecurity. - Many women rely on their personal networks for housing after leaving a violent relationship. - Women sometimes return to violent partners due to housing insecurity. - More robust evaluations are needed to determine the efficacy of "Safe at Home" programs. - Crisis-oriented DFV funding overlooks women's longerterm housing needs.
+- Women forced to leave their homes due to DFV can have trouble securing accommodation, long-term. - Women leaving DFV may experience housing stress, even if they stay in their own homes. - Women's housing insecurity following DFV is tied to their economic insecurity. - Poor housing conditions and overcrowding in Aboriginal and/ or Torres Strait Islander communities can exacerbate violence and vulnerability. - Many women rely on their personal networks for housing after leaving a violent relationship. - Women sometimes return to violent partners due to housing insecurity. - More robust evaluations are needed to determine the efficacy of "Safe at Home" programs. - Crisis-oriented DFV funding overlooks women's longer-term housing needs.